 How to Perform Electronic Sanitization

-Run the data sanitization software and click on the ‘Tools’ tab.
+- Run the data sanitization software and click on Settings tab from the top menu pane.

 You have successfully erased the sensitive file.
 You can navigate to C:\Program Files\BitRaser File Eraser\ to access the folder containing the data erasure certificate.